cicirello/scheduling-benchmarks/README.md

 # scheduling-benchmarks

 This repository contains a mirror of a few sets of scheduling problem benchmark instances.
 I've included links to the original source of the benchmarks, along with any licensing information specific to each benchmark set.
-Each directory contains a README with details.
+Each directory contains a README with details of the origin of the benchmark as well as details such as format of the files, etc.

 ## Benchmarks Available